pragma-/pbot/doc/QuickStart.md

 Fortunately, you only need to install the CPAN modules once.

-You must have `make`, `perl`, a C compiler, a C++ compiler, OpenSSL or LibreSSL or equivalent, `libssl-dev`, and other such tools and libraries installed.
+You must have `make`, `perl`, a C compiler, a C++ compiler, OpenSSL or LibreSSL or equivalent, libssl-dev, and other such tools and libraries installed.

 #### Installing cpanminus
 The [cpanminus](https://metacpan.org/pod/App::cpanminus) tool is a fast and